yaolianghu/terraform-aws-integration/README.md

 2. Create API Gateway
 3. Create IAM
 4. Copy the jar file into Lambda
-5. Visit the REST API
+5. Visit the REST API by using API gateway link